Complete two degrees in five years through one of our international partner universities.

 - Wuhan University (Computer Science)

-Please contact Maggie Wolford, the Watson School's International Graduate Recruiter, if you have any questions or concerns.
+Please contact Maggie Wolford, the director of Watson graduate recruitment and admissions, if you have any questions or concerns.

 Use these application instructions if you are a third or fourth-year undergraduate student of a matching major or from other related majors of the partnering university with sufficient background in the chosen Binghamton University major with good standing.